@ Haus of Hyman Production Company

 Ro (pronouns: she/her)

-Based in Argentina, Rosario Coll is the Resilience & Media Organizer at Roots, joining the team in 2020.
+Based in Argentina, Rosario Coll is a Field Specialist at Roots, joining the team in 2020.
 A climate activist for over a decade, a journalist, and a feminist, Ro believes that power lies in people, and that collective change comes from intersectional collaboration.
 Ro also co-hosts a regular radio show, likes sailing, and identifies as a cat person despite having a dog named Cuba.

 Sandra (pronouns: she/her)

-Based in Mexico, Sandra Laso is the Project Manager for the Climate Justice Camp platform at Roots, joining the team in 2024.
+Based in Mexico, Sandra Laso is a Field Specialist at Roots, joining the team in 2024.
 She has over a decade of experience working with civil society organizations as a volunteer, activist, campaigner, coordinator and manager.
 She is passionate about feminism and environmentalism; is a dog lover; and is constantly judged for her laugh.

 Sophie (pronouns: she/her)

-Based in Aotearoa New Zealand, Sophie Schroder is the Head of Communications & Digital at Roots, joining the team in 2020.
+Based in Aotearoa New Zealand, Sophie Schroder is the Engagement Director at Roots, joining the team in 2020.
 With a background in journalism, she has a passion for creative communications that bring complex issues to life and tell the stories of the people and communities most impacted.
 Sophie has a dog named Pablo, and a penchant for dystopian fiction.